 Relative to other studio and one-bedroom new build options, the proposed rental pricing is highly competitive as it includes water, gas, electricity, Wi-Fi, gym access, room clean & linen change, council tax, luggage storage and, of course, access to all of the shared building facilities.
 Co-living as a sector is gaining traction in urban areas, where private rental rates are pricing young professionals out of the market.

 The Collective are at the forefront of the co-living movement and are regarded as pioneers in the space.
-They successfully completed the build of their Old Oak scheme in North London in Q2 2016 which has run at 90%+ occupancy since Q3 2016, reaching 99% occupancy in 2018 despite a 4% increase in rental price.
-The group has since taken a number of sites successfully through the planning process, refined its product and hasbuilt up a well-known brand.
+They successfully completed the build of their Old Oak scheme in North London in Q2 2016 which has run at an average occupancy rate of 97%, reaching 99% occupancy in 2018 despite a 4% increase in rental price.
+Since then, a second development opened in 2019 in Canary Wharf, which has also maintained a high occupancy rate.
+The group has since taken a number of sites successfully through the planning process, refined its product and has built up a well-known brand.

 The co-living market is a fast-growing sector in the UK and broader global market, and is now attracting interest from institutional funds.
 The sector capitalises on key market shifts; according to CBRE over 55% of the global population now lives in urban centres and 64% of global millennials rent.

 Investors are further boosted by the security of metropolitan London’s strong underlying rental demographics.
 The proposed scheme is located in Earlsfield, a highly desirable and affluent suburb of south-west London within the Borough of Wandsworth and characterised by a young population and an unemployment rate of 3.5%.